schell/renderling/DEVLOG.md

 title: devlog
 ---

+## Wed Sep 4, 2024

+### nlnet updates

+I'm just waiting for a review on [my third PR, which adds parsing for a bunch of atomic ops](https://github.com/gfx-rs/wgpu/pull/5824).
+The turn-around time has gotten pretty long, though - this PR has been sitting for a month and I can't seem to get folks to review it.
+I'm sure if I keep pinging them they'll pick it back up but I don't like doing that.
+I know they're busy with day jobs just like I am, but my time on this grant is running out, and I still have 6 milestones to hit.

+### Atlas updates

+I'm updating the atlas so that it automatically evicts frames/textures without any references (stale or dead frames and textures).
+I think I'll just merge `AtlasFrame` and `AtlasTexture`.
+The only reason they're separate is in case somebody wants to have different wrapping parameters for the same texture data, but I don't think any graphics APIs even support this.

 ## Mon Aug 26, 2024

 I'm adding morph targets.
 I've done this once before so I expect it'll be pretty easy.